U.S. says al Qaeda leader Awlaki directed underwear bomber

 "Although Awlaki gave defendant operational flexibility, Awlaki instructed defendant that the only requirements were that the attack be on a U.S. airliner, and that the attack take place over U.S. soil," the court papers said.

-Prosecutors also asked permission to show at the sentencing a video the FBI created which simulated the bomb Abdulmutallab tried to detonate.
-The video included demonstrations of detonations of 200 grams of the explosive pentaerythritol tetranitrate, the bomb's capacity, and of the 76 grams recovered from the bomb.
+Prosecutors also asked permission to show at the sentencing hearing on Thursday a video the FBI created which simulated the bomb Abdulmutallab tried to detonate.

 Awlaki, who was identified by U.S. intelligence as "chief of external operations" for al Qaeda's Yemen branch and a Web-savvy propagandist for the Islamist cause, was killed in an attack by missiles fired from multiple CIA drones in a remote Yemeni town, U.S. officials have said previously.

-The U.S.-born cleric left for Yemen after the September 11, 2001 attacks.
-Also killed in the strike was Samir Khan, another American who turned to militancy and served as editor of "Inspire," a propaganda and recruitment publication for AQAP.
+The U.S.-born cleric left for Yemen after the Sept.
+11, 2001 attacks.
+Also killed in the drone strike was Samir Khan, another American who turned to militancy and served as editor of "Inspire," a glossy magazine used as a propaganda and recruitment vehicle by al Qaeda in the Arabian Peninsula.

-Prosecutors also filed a report by a criminology expert who reviewed the FBI's debriefing reports about Abdulmutallab, which said he wanted to conduct "jihad" directed by Awlaki, and said he would likely try again if given the opportunity.